Skip to main content

 Disney Renaissance

 Disney animation had the attention of the masses through the 1990s in a way it had not since Walt’s days, and never would again.
-Because the attention wasn’t just on the larger Disney company subsidiaries, but on animated movies like Aladdin and The Lion King, which both became the highest grossing movies of their respective years.
+Because the attention wasn’t just on the larger Disney company or its subsidiaries, but on animated movies like Aladdin and The Lion King, which both became the highest grossing movies of their respective years.

 The 90s were also, at least on the surface, a fairly stable and uneventful period of American history–this was American Beauty’s America.
 And part of the way Disney secured its place here was by morphing itself into a non-negotiable fixture of middle class Americana, something Aunt Gretchen would never see as offensive or testy.
 Thus, The Walt Disney Company becomes, as Genzlinger put it, "synonymous with a staid, whitewashed version of Americana.”